Inria-Prosecco/mls-star/README.md

-# mls-proposals
+# mls-star

-A proposed protocol for asynchronous group messaging
+A formal specification of IETF MLS in F*